 - i.
 The top-ranking securities in each of the ICB Industry groups are selected until a maximum of Target ICBi securities are selected for each industry i - ii.
-If the total number of selected securities meets the target count for the SRI index, selection stops here, and the selected securities will form the composition list for the index. - If the total number of selected securities does not meet the target count for the SRI index, $Target\ ICB_i$ is increased by 1 for each industry group, and step i. is repeated.
-Further increments of 1 are applied to $Target\ ICB_i$ if necessary, until the total number of securities meets or exceeds the target count for the SRI index. - iii.
-The SRI index will select at most one third of the number of companies in the underlying index, Target SRI. - In the cases where the selection in step ii. is less (not enough eligible securities in the selection list), or equal to the Target SRI, all of the securities will be selected and will form the composition list for the index. - In the cases where the selection in step ii. is higher than the $Target\ SRI$ , selection from the second to last iteration will be prioritized, and the highest ESG scorers from the last increment will be selected until a total of $Target\ SRI$ securities are selected.
+If the total number of selected securities meets the target count for the SRI index, selection stops here, and the selected securities will form the composition list for the index.
+If the total number of selected securities does not meet the target count for the SRI index, Target ICBi is increased by 1 for each industry group, and step i. is repeated.
+Further meets or exceeds the target count for the SRI index.

+iii.
+The SRI index will select at most one third of the number of companies in the underlying index, Target SRI.

+increments of 1 are applied to Target ICBi if necessary, until the total number of securities

+In the cases where the selection in step ii. is less (not enough eligible securities in the selection list), or equal to the Target SRI, all of the securities will be selected and will form the composition list for the index.

+In the cases where the selection in step ii. is higher than the $Target\ SRI$ , selection from the second to last iteration will be prioritized, and the highest ESG scorers from the last increment will be selected until a total of $Target\ SRI$ securities are selected.